 Children and working adults have very high coverage, with 12 to 49 yo having > 100% coverage; the > 100% is due to non-resident uptake.

 CoronaVac was phased out by the end of September 2024, and only the mRNA product Comirnaty is still available.
-Upon my last checking, Hong Kong was offering a 9th dose of mRNA to any willing persons.
+Hong Kong is offering 10th dose of mRNA to any willing persons.
 Pfizer has been added to the pediatric schedule for babies 6 months and older.

 Hong Kong’s population has experienced negative natural increase since 2020, the first year of the pandemic, and there have been 89,380 more deaths than births since that year.